oci-clickops/platform-ci-v2/README.md

 Then reload: `systemctl daemon-reload && systemctl restart actions-runner...`

 > **Note**: This is more secure than a `.env` file as it is owned by root.

+## Scalability

+Designed for multiple projects without bottlenecks:

+- **Concurrency**: Each project has its own queue (scoped by `github.repository`)
+  - Project A running Terraform does NOT block Project B
+  - Only same-project operations serialize (prevents state conflicts)

+- **Runner Capacity**: Add more runners to handle concurrent load